"MUSC Nurses Change Lives"

 Transforming Traditions in Nursing

-A nursing tradition has been reborn at MUSC.
-It rekindles the fire that was originally lit by the lamp of Florence Nightingale by transforming the honor of nursing's traditional "Capping Ceremony" to a more contemporary and equally important event.
-Through a collaborative effort among the nurses of the College of Nursing; the Medical University Hospital; and Sigma Theta Tau International, Gamma Omicron At-Large Chapter; the baccalaureate students are recognized by the new tradition of a "Stethoscope Ceremony."
+A nursing tradition was reborn at MUSC in 2002.
+It rekindled the fire that was originally lit by the lamp of Florence Nightingale by transforming the honor of nursing's traditional "Capping Ceremony" into a more contemporary and equally important event, as the baccalaureate students were recognized by the new tradition of a "Stethoscope Ceremony."

 Interested in learning about what happened to the cap?
 Read this article from Medscape Today: The Dawn of the Cap